KAJI - User Guide

 This section introduces the syntax and usages of the commands for the features available in KAJI.
 In explaining the syntax, do take note of the following command format which applies to all KAJI commands:

-is a parameter which can be used asadd CS2113
+Example: In add MODULE_NAME,MODULE_NAMEis a parameter which can be used asadd CS2113.

 -